ruthermiasadnew/BreastCancer_RNAseq/README.md

 This was a very large file 3GB so I couldn't download it and use it on my computer R studio so I used the ineractive R studio on Anvil. on R I used tximport to change the transcript level data into gene level counts
-    quick recap.. a gene is A section of DNA that codes for a protein Transcript is one of the many versions of that gene — depending on how it’s spliced Analogy..
-Beyonces songs..
+    quick recap.. a gene is A section of DNA that codes for a protein Transcript is one of the many versions of that gene — depending on how it’s spliced. after I did my tximport and got my matrix with gene names samples and expression values
-    Formation is one song
-      but it has the studio version, superbowl and remix.. so if I use salmon for her songs it gives me stream counts for each.. that is my transcripts but the when I use tximport its like Formation and the sum of all its streams
-    I found out that this is done because DE tools expect one value per gene SO after I did my tximport and got my matrix with gene names samples and expression values

-At first I wanted to do DESeq2 but fr some reason Biocmanager wouldn't let me load the library on Anvil so I did Limma instead
+At first I wanted to do DESeq2 but for some reason Biocmanager wouldn't let me load the library on Anvil so I did Limma instead.
-Took gene count matrix + metadata (sample subtypes)
+	-Took gene count matrix + metadata (sample subtypes).
-		then Compared groups HER2E vs Basal
+	-then Compared groups HER2E vs Basal.
-	then I got logFC, p-values, and adj.p.values
+	-then I got logFC, p-values, and adj.p.values.
 I got my DEG for HER2E vs Basal
 I did PCA lots for the interaction(2D and 3D) didnt interpret it yet then I exported DEG csv and used it n Cytoscope with STRING protien interaction and got a network graph. currently I am trying to better understand the netwokrs and the bilogical backgrounds